mr-pawan/PaxcomManager/README.md

-# Employee Manager
+# Paxcom Manager
-Employee Manager handles the user registraton and Authorization to Login Window.
+Paxcom Manager handles the user registraton and Authorization to Login Window.
 Based on authetication of a user sensitive data showed them.
 Admin and employess has different views and Acess of information

 All the user data from login windows goes to apis to authorize the user. api's are communication to the server, facade pattern is used for code modularity and understable internal working of a flow.

 # Internal Working
 Project is built using Fast API server.
 Apis will be exposed to communicate with the server and to predict the intent.
-Server side and client side Authentication and rendering is done.
+Server side and client side Authentication and rendering is done and exposing to different ports.

 ### Documentation

 ### Exposed port
-In development mode **3000** port is exposed ​
+frontend is exposed to port  **3000** backend is exposed to porn **8000** ​

 ## Run - Development mode
 To start the project in development mode, need to run command npm run dev